Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Another thing to be wary of when using the local buses is that the drivers tend to drive like maniacs, however, this is usually more of a hazard for pedestrians and mopeds on the road.

-When travelling by bus in Sri Lanka I recommend doing the following:
+When travelling by bus in Sri Lanka, I recommend doing the following:

 - Board Strategically: If you’re travelling on a local bus be sure to try to sit near the front as this is typically less crowded.

-- Respect Cultural Norms: Dress modestly when travelling on local buses, especially in rural or conservative areas to avoid unnecessary attention.
+- Respect Cultural Norms: Dress modestly when travelling on local buses, especially in rural or conservative areas, to avoid unnecessary attention.

 - Night Travel Caution: Avoid travelling on buses late at night.
-Not only are the roads dark and winding but service frequency is also reduced.
+Not only are the roads dark and winding, but service frequency is also reduced.

-Dealing with starring on public transport
+Dealing with staring on public transport

 Taxi and Tuk-Tuk Travel in Sri Lanka

-When travelling by Taxi and Tuk-Tuk I recommend doing the following:
+When travelling by Taxi and Tuk-Tuk, I recommend doing the following:

 - Use Ride-Hailing Apps: Download Pick Me or Uber for a safer and hassle-free experience.
-These apps offer upfront pricing which means you don’t have to negotiate fares and you can also share your trip details with someone you trust.
+These apps offer upfront pricing, which means you don’t have to negotiate fares, and you can also share your trip details with someone you trust.

-- Negotiate in Advance: For rides not booked through an app be sure to always agree on the fare before starting your journey to avoid disputes at the end of your journey.
+- Negotiate in Advance: For rides not booked through an app, be sure to always agree on the fare before starting your journey to avoid disputes at the end of your journey.

-- Have the right amount of cash: More specifically for Tuk-Tuk’s be sure to have the right amount of cash on you for the journey.
+- Have the right amount of cash: More specifically, for Tuk-Tuks, be sure to have the right amount of cash on you for the journey.
 I have experienced many occasions when the driver did not have any change to give me, so I had to give more money than was agreed.

 - Choose Trustworthy Drivers: Build a rapport with a reliable driver and use their services for multiple trips.
-However be cautious about giving out personal information like your phone number, I have made this mistake before and then ended up getting harassed over WhatsApp.
+However, be cautious about giving out personal information like your phone number.
+I have made this mistake before and then ended up getting harassed over WhatsApp.

-- Be Mindful at Night: While taxis and tuk-tuks are generally safe make sure to always sit in the back seat, lock the doors, and keep your valuables out of sight.
+- Be Mindful at Night: While taxis and tuk-tuks are generally safe, make sure to always sit in the back seat, lock the doors, and keep your valuables out of sight.

-➡️ If you’re looking for a safe, reliable and friendly taxi driver for your time in Sri Lanka, then I can personally recommend this company.
+➡️ If you’re looking for a safe, reliable, and friendly taxi driver for your time in Sri Lanka, then I can personally recommend this company.

 Hiring a Scooter In Sri Lanka